-The Giant’s Cave (so-named after mythical Bristol giants Goram and Ghyston who, according to folklore, are said to have created the gorge while fighting over Princess Avona) is reached via a steep, narrow tunnel carved out into the cliffs of the gorge.
-The path opens out onto a yellow balcony half way down the cliff face, to stupendous views of that gurt bridge and the Avon Gorge.
-Under 4s are not allowed down to the Giant’s Cave.
+The Giant’s Cave* (so-named after mythical Bristol giants Goram and Ghyston who, according to folklore, are said to have created the gorge while fighting over Princess Avona) is reached via a steep, narrow tunnel carved out into the cliffs of the gorge.
+The path opens out onto a yellow balcony half way down the cliff face, to stupendous views of that Clifton Suspension Bridge and the Avon Gorge. *NB Under 4s are not allowed down to the Giant’s Cave.

 You don’t have to go into the observatory for views though at all, right outside there’s a large area of grass where you can soak up those Clifton Suspension Bridge views to your heart’s content.

-3. From the Avon Gorge by Hotel du Vin
+3. From Bristol’s Avon Gorge by Hotel du Vin

 If conditions are right, there’s a high chance of hot air balloon sightings from the Ashton Court Estate launch ground just across the ravine.
-Of course, as it’s a hotel, you can of course stay here – treat yourself to a gorge-side room with a balcony for long, dreamy views across to the bridge (even better if you’r not in labour, like I was at the time!)
+Of course, as it’s a hotel, you can stay here – treat yourself to a gorge-side room with a balcony for long, dreamy views across to the bridge (even better if you’re not in labour, like I was at the time!)

-4. See Clifton Suspension Bridge from Leigh Woods
+4. See Clifton Suspension Bridge Bristol from Leigh Woods

 Head for Nightingale Valley (see here for the map) for sensational views of Brunel’s engineering masterpiece.

-5. From the Bristol to Pill cycle path
+5. From the Bristol to Portishead cycle path/Cumberland Basin

-From Leigh Woods, if you venture in the opposite direction to Nightingale Valley, down to Paradise Bottom, you’ll reach the Bristol-Pill cycle path.
-The route skirts the edge of the River Avon from the Create Centre, next to Brunel way and the Cumberland Basin (another epic bridge-glimpsing spot if you don’t fancy taking on the whole route) in Bristol all the way to Pill (and onto Portishead if you’re feeling really adventurous).
-Needless to say, if you follow the path you’ll end up journeying underneath the bridge, with some magnificent views to boot.
+The Bristol-Portishead cycle path skirts the edge of the River Avon from the Create Centre, next to Brunel way and the Cumberland Basin in Bristol, passing Pill on the way.
+Follow the path and you’ll end up journeying underneath the bridge, with some magnificent views to boot.

 6. From The Downs

-Durdham Downs, otherwise known as ‘Bristol’s green lung’ is a 400-acre patch of parkland in the upmarket Clifton/Redland area of the city.
-The Sea Walls end of the Downs are a line of cliffs edging the Avon Gorge.
-From this viewpoint you can see all the way down the gorge to Clifton Suspension Bridge on your left and the Severn Bridge in the distance on your right.
+Durdham Downs, otherwise known as ‘Bristol’s green lung’, is a 400-acre patch of parkland in the upmarket Clifton/Redland area of the city.
+From the Seawalls/Avon Gorge end of the Downs, there’s a spectacular viewpoint where you can see all the way down the gorge to Clifton Suspension Bridge in one direction, and the Severn Bridge in the distance in the other.
 There’s often an ice cream van parked here for a tasty treat to accompany your landscape-gazing.

 7. From the Portway/Bridge Valley Road

-On the other side of the River Avon, running practically in parallel with the Bristol to Pill cycle path is The Portway.
-A major road, it’s not quite as peaceful as it’s traffic-free counterpart, but if you’re on a bike, running (the Bristol half marathon often incorporates this bit of tarmac) or driving, you can count on some epic bridge views en route.
+On the other side of the River Avon, running practically in parallel with the Bristol to Portishead cycle path is The Portway.
+Being a major road, it’s not quite as peaceful as it’s traffic-free counterpart, but if you’re on a bike, running (the Bristol half marathon often incorporates this bit of tarmac) or driving, you can count on some epic bridge views en route.

 8. See Clifton Suspension Bridge Bristol from Cabot Tower

 Cabot Tower was built to honour the 400th anniversary of John Cabot’s voyage from Bristol and subsequent discovery of North America on The Matthew in 1497.
-It’s one of Bristol’s other most well-known landmarks and has some serious gawp-worthy views from the top.
+It’s one of Bristol’s most well-known landmarks and has some serious gawp-worthy views.